 While creating ethical and responsible AI can be challenging, she says that it’s certainly not impossible.

-The pillars of Responsible AI
+What are the pillars of Responsible AI?

 Who governs your AI systems?
 Do you have a team that makes sure these systems are used for good?
 Is there a committee that ensures that the data is validated?